Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 The term “credit,” however, also appears in other temporal directions.
 These include attribution of past contribution (present to past), interpretive judgement of behavioural patterns (present to pattern), and the persistence of past contribution into future expectation (past to future).

-Among four, only the forward extension constitutes credit as an act.
+Of these four directions, only the forward extension constitutes credit as an act.
 The others represent interpretive or structural conditions that support the operation of credit across time.

 Within this forward-directed structure, credit may be expressed through different dimensions of the framework.
 These expressions correspond to distinct modes through which contribution is coordinated across time.